rweekly/rweekly.org/draft.md

 ###  Tutorials

++ [When interaction is not interaction: confounding and measurement error](https://malco.io/2018/08/04/interaction-confounding/) - Mismeasuring variables and their covariates can sometimes make it appear as if there's interaction between them when there is not.

 + [Making static and dynamic maps using inlmisc](https://owi.usgs.gov/blog/inlmiscmaps/) - an R package developed by researchers at the United States Geological Survey (USGS) Idaho National Laboratory (INL) Project Office